jshub/jshub.github.com/_posts/blog/testing/2009-08-26-continuous_integration_with_runcoderun.markdown

   [results]: http://runcoderun.com/jshub/jshub-core
   [build-status]: https://jshub.org/core/website/

-One thing missing in comparison to Hudson is the reporting of individual test-failures:
+One thing missing in comparison to Hudson is the reporting of individual test failures:

 ![Hudson results](/images/posts/2009-08/hudson_results.png)

-We have put a lot of work into making the raw test log very readable for local development so can still easily see a breakdown of tests in the RunCodeRun output. e.g.
+We have put a lot of work into making the raw test log very readable for local development so you can still easily see a breakdown of tests in the RunCodeRun output. e.g.

 <pre class="brush: text; gutter: false;">
 jslint: 0 issues in api.js using core rules